bplmaps/lmec-main-site/content/articles/roaring-20-s-countdown.md

 Petrus Apianus made this map.
 He was highly regarded in his day as a mathematician, cartographer, and author of a book on astronomy.
 This was the second known map to adopt the German cartographer Martin Waldseemüller's term "America."
 The continent’s new name is inscribed on the landmass, along with a credit to Columbus for "finding" an island in the year 1497.

----
+***

 #### 1620 - Portolan(d)

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:k643f9016/106,134,9222,5938/,1200/90/default.jpg" caption="Augustin Roussin, from [_Portolan atlas_](https://collections.leventhalmap.org/book_viewer/commonwealth:q524n163k#1/6) (1620)" class="figure-left" >}}

 Next up in our 2020 countdown of maps through the centuries is this 1620 portolan!
-The term is from the Italian portulano and it's easy to see, as you look at the multitude of place names along the coasts, that these charts are all about navigating to ports or harbors.
+The term is from the Italian _portulano_ and it's easy to see, as you look at the multitude of place names along the coasts, that these charts are all about navigating to ports or harbors.
 The mapmaker has featured his name, Augustin Roussin, with a large fancy initial “A.”

 He notes that he made this map in in the city of Marseilles, and if you zoom into the full map you'll see the hillside buildings and towers of the city depicted in an inset that is on a much larger scale than the rest of the map, with a deep blue harbor prominently featured.

----
+***

 #### 1720 - Legend Has It